Previous Post: Day 19 – Camp West of Tsho Chena To Jichu Dramo

 Coming down from the pass, we would walk for 1.5 hours to our lunch break spot.
 Having come down about 230 meters, we were at 5070 m.
 We had passed a number of glacial puddles on our way there.
 None of them seemed very deep and, given global warming trends, will soon be completely gone.
 As mentioned already, the vast glaciers mentioned in the day’s trip notes have shrunk significantly in the past twenty years.

 Lunch – the deluxe Bhutanese version!
 The wind was blowing across the barren plateau and we were about as exposed as you can be!
 There was a stark beauty to our spot, which was less than an hour from the pass.
-As the topo map above indicates, there is an extended flat area and we were sitting in the middle of it.
+As the topo map above indicates, there is an extended flat area and we were sitting on the edge of it.

 There are a number of possible camp areas as you descend the Thampe Chhu valley.
 Bart Jordans in his Trekking In Bhutan guidebook notes the following –